What are the differences between a hybrid and an electric car?

 Electric car plugged in

-One thing’s for certain: fully electric cars are getting better with every passing year.
+One thing is for certain: fully electric cars are getting better with every passing year.
 Today, they offer the range, practicality and price to make them a realistic prospect for an increasing number of people.

-By browsing the pages of Motoring Electric, you can discover if an electric car is right for you.
+By continuing to browse the pages of Motoring Electric, you can discover if an electric car is right for you.

 ALSO READ: